 M.T.A., The George Washington University, concentration in sports management

 B.A., Colgate University, concentrations in psychology and education

-Caroline Potolicchio is thrilled to be a part of the LINK Strategic Partners team as executive assistant.
+Caroline Potolicchio is thrilled to be a part of the LINK Strategic Partners team as special assistance to the President.
 She holds a Master of Tourism Administration degree with concentration in Sports Management from The George Washington University.

 Caroline has developed a strong passion for social impact, specifically through her work in the autism community.
 She served as the creative strategist for the Colgate Women’s Ice Hockey team’s Annual Autism Awareness Weekend, engaging the local community and businesses to support Autism Speaks, as well as developing creative strategies to drive attendance.
 She also served as the marketing and promotions intern for the Colgate Athletic Department at large.

 Caroline leverages her client services internship experience with Monumental Sports and Entertainment and her communications internship with Riddell Sports to build authentic relationships with LINK’s clients.
 During her time with Riddell, Caroline compiled comprehensive media reports and facilitated communications with reporters regarding their key product initiatives.
 Her background in media outreach, client relations, and corporate communications, alongside her administrative skills, help drive forward LINK’s public relations and engagement work across the country.